-(1) In this rule and in OAR 855-019-0280, an intern who is appropriately trained and qualified in accordance with Section (3) of this rule may perform the same duties as a pharmacist, provided that the intern is supervised by an appropriately trained and qualified phar-
+(1) In this rule and in OAR 855-019-0280, an intern who is appropriately trained and qualified in accordance with Section (3) of this rule may perform the same duties as a pharmacist, provided that the intern is supervised by an appropriately trained and qualified pharmacist.

+(2) A pharmacist may administer vaccines and immunizations to persons who are at least 18 years of age as provided by these rules.
+For the purposes of this rule, a person is at least 18 years of age on the day of the person's eighteenth birthday.

+(3) A pharmacist may administer influenza vaccines to persons who are at least 15 years of age.
+For the purposes of this rule, a person is at least 15 years of age on the day of the person's fifteenth birthday.

+(4) A pharmacist may administer vaccines or immunizations under section one or section two of this rule only if:

+(a) The pharmacist has completed a course of training accredited by the Centers for Disease Control and Prevention, the American Council on Pharmaceutical Education or a similar health authority or professional body approved by the Board and the Oregon Department of Human Services;

-- (2) A pharmacist may administer vaccines to persons who are at least 11 years of age as provided by these rules.
-For the purposes of this rule, a person is at least 11 years of age on the day of the person's eleventh birthday. - (3) A pharmacist may administer vaccines under Section (1) or Section (2) of this rule only if: - (a) The pharmacist has completed a course of training approved by the Board; - (b) The pharmacist holds a current basic Cardiopulmonary Resuscitation (CPR) certification issued by the American Heart Association or the American Red Cross or any other equivalent program that contains a hands-on training component and is valid for not more than three years, and documentation of the certification is placed on file in the pharmacy; - (c) The vaccines are administered in accordance with an administration protocol written and approved by the Oregon Health Authority (OHA); and - (d) The pharmacist has a current copy of the CDC reference, "Epidemiology and Prevention of Vaccine-Preventable Diseases." - (4) A pharmacist may not delegate the administration of vaccines to another person.
+(b) The pharmacist holds a current basic Cardiopulmonary Resuscitation (CPR) certification issued by the American Heart Association or the American Red Cross or any other equivalent program that contains a hands-on training component and is valid for not more than three years, and documentation of the certification is placed on file in the pharmacy;

+(c) The vaccines and immunizations are administered in accordance with an administration protocol approved by the Oregon Department of Human Services; and

+(d) The pharmacist has a current copy of the CDC reference, "Epidemiology and Prevention of Vaccine-Preventable Diseases."

+(5) A pharmacist may not delegate the administration of vaccines to another person.

 [Publications: Publications referenced are available from the agency.]
+Stat.
+Auth.: ORS 689.205

-Hist.: BP 7-2000, f. & cert. ef.
+Hist: BP 7-2000, f. & cert. ef.
 6-29-00; BP 3-2006, f. & cert. ef.
 6-9-06; BP 1-2007, f. & cert. ef.
 6-29-07; Renumbered from 855-041-0500, BP 2-2008, f. & cert. ef.
-2-
+2-20-08